 Resizing images is pretty simple to the point where anyone can do it.
 The problem comes up when it’s time to resize multiple images, a task that could take several minutes to get done.
 In this day and age, no one has that much time to waste; therefore, we need a tool that can handle multiple images at once.
 This is where rEASYze Batch Image Resizer & Photo Editor comes into play.
 With this tool, users can batch resize several images in a single operation.
 That’s not surprising or impressive because every other batch image resize can do the same thing.

 The most important thing here is whether or not the tool works as advertise, and that’s what we are to find out.
 Now, we like the fact that users can add watermarks to images in a bid to protect their work.
 Were no fan of watermarks, but if that’s your thing, then that’s your thing.
 Additionally, Batch Image Resizer & Photo Editor offers basic editing tools, so that’s nice.

 Resizing images in bulk is nothing something one can do with ease in Windows 10 without a third-party tool.
-That tool is Batch Image Resizer, and it works.
+This free batch photo resizer is Batch Image Resizer, and it works.

 1] Add New Images

 To add images to the tool, please click on the icon at the top right section of the program.
 From there, select all the pictures you want, then add them right away.
 After they’ve been added, you should now see a list of all the pictures chosen.